jwyterlin/JWKit/README.md

 - Circleview

-  A circleview to draw at runtime..
+  A circleview to draw at runtime.